-5. Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Providing early help is more effective in promoting the welfare of children than reacting later.
+- 5. Early help means providing support as soon as a problem emerges, at any point in a child's life.
+Providing early help is more effective in promoting the welfare of children than reacting later. - 6.
+Early Help can be accessed by the school using the Cambridgeshire Liquid Logic system.